Ann's Beach Front House with a Hot Tub

 Where a 1 week minimum applies, our changeover day is Saturday

-Prices shown are in pounds sterling per week, inclusive of energy, heating, bedding & towels.
-Please bring your own beach towels.
+Prices shown are in pounds sterling per week, inclusive of energy, heating, bedding & towels, use of the hot tub (see special conditions) Please bring your own robes & beach towels.

 The property comfortably sleeps 9 people, but we can accommodate 10 ( 1 sleeping on a comfortable put up bed) A £35 supplement applies